FluxCTRL/FluxCTRL/CONTRIBUTING.md

 For all non-trivial improvements, please include a detailed description and make sure the changes remain focused in scope.

-For more ambitious contributions, we recommend discussing your plans in an [issue] very early in the process to avoid working on something someone else is doing already.
+For more ambitious contributions, we recommend discussing your plans in an [issue][issues] very early in the process to avoid working on something someone else is doing already.
 This also gives the team and community a chance to show interest, raise concerns and ultimately guide you in the right direction.